Walderslade Primary School

 Partnership with Parents and Carers

 Local authorities must ensure that children, their parents and young people are involved in discussions and decisions about their individual support and about local provision.
 The school, in turn, responds appropriately to the obligation put upon it to provide parents/carers with information about its provision through the publication (on the school website) of an SEND Information report.
 This report is updated when necessary and no less frequently than annually.

 - The class teacher is the initial point of contact for responding to parental concerns.

-- Parents and carers will always be consulted if a child is identified as having Special Educational Needs and may be involved in devising strategies for their child.
+- Parents and carers will always be consulted if a child is identified as having Special Educational Needs or a disability and may be involved in devising strategies for their child.

 - Parents and carers will be asked for their consent for any involvement by medical or other outside agencies.

 - Parents and carers will be invited to meet with class teacher two times a year.
 The views of the child will be sort in preparation for these meetings and a record will be kept and given to the child’s parents and carers.